A generic, easy to configure makefile for use with Arduino development.

 There are two ways to use the makefile.
 If a project directory contains a .ino (or .pde) file, the makefile works in an “automatic” mode.

-In this mode, you can simply copy arduino.mk to the project directory and rename it Makefile.
-Alternatively, you could copy arduino.mk somewhere in your home directory (I keep mine at ~/src/arduino.mk) and create a symlink to it called Makefile.
-This latter approach has the benefit that you can update it once for all projects.
-You would create the symlink by going:
+In automatic mode, you can simply copy arduino.mk to the project directory and rename it Makefile.
+Alternatively, you could copy arduino.mk somewhere in your home directory (I keep mine at ~/src/arduino.mk) and create a symlink to it called Makefile in your project directory, like this:

 $ ln -s ~/src/arduino.mk Makefile

-Then, assuming ARDUINODIR and BOARD are set up correctly, you probably only need to type make to build your project and make upload to upload it to an attached arduino!
+OK, so assuming BOARD (and ARDUINODIR) are set up correctly, you probably only need to type make to build your project now.
+And if SERIALDEV is correct, make upload will upload it to an attached Arduino!

 When in automatic mode, the following things happen:

-• LIBRARIES is automatically determined (by scanning the source for #included libraries)
+• LIBRARIES is automatically determined (by scanning files in SOURCES for #included libraries)

 • TARGET is determined automatically (based on the .ino filename)

 Note, there can be only one .ino (or .pde) file per project directory (more than one will cause an error).
-If you want to split development in to other files, make the other files .c, .cc or .cpp files (which are automatically included in the build).
+So if you want to split development in to other files, make the other files .c, .cc or .cpp files (which are automatically included in the build).

 Manual Usage

 If your project directory doesn’t contain a .ino (or .pde) file, you must specify the build parameters yourself.
 In particular, you’ll need to specify SOURCES and any used LIBRARIES.
-You might do this, for example, in your own Makefile which then includes arduino.mk.
+You would do this, typically, in your own Makefile, which would then include arduino.mk.

 SOURCES := main.cc util/Bounce.cpp